Advanced Estate Planning

 Some advantages of advanced estate planning include:

-- Maintaining the standard of living in which you are accustomed.
+- Maintaining the standard of living to which you are accustomed;

-- Protecting children from a prior marriage and separate property assets in the event of new marriage.
+- Protecting children from a prior marriage and separate property assets in the event of new marriage; and

 - Leaving the legacy you desire.